Racing Louisville FC

 Racing Louisville Football Club is an American professional soccer team based in Louisville, Kentucky, that competes in the National Women's Soccer League (NWSL).
-It began playing in 2021 at Lynn Family Stadium.
-The team is owned by Soccer Holdings LLC.
-The expansion team was announced on October 22, 2019.
-Currently, they are the only major professional team to play in the state of Kentucky.
+It plays home matches at Lynn Family Stadium, which seats 15,304 spectators.
+The team is owned by Soccer Holdings LLC, which it shares with Louisville City FC of the USL Championship men's league.
+Louisville's expansion team was announced on October 22, 2019, and began play in the 2021 season.
+Their second team plays in the USL W League.